oskarsinger/hosinger/reading_list.md

 #Tentative Reading List for Winter 2016 Research

 * This is organized vaguely thematically and also vaguely by author.
 May try to refine it later.
 * This list is going for high recall, possibly low precision.
 These are the papers I think I might need to read.
-As the project evolves, I will almost definitelyremove some of them from the list.
+As the project evolves, I will almost definitely remove some of them from the list.

 * * *